 We evaluated those dimensions using 13 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the highest level of patriotism.

-- AmeriCorps Volunteers per Capita: Full Weight (~5.13 Points)
+- AmeriCorps Volunteers per Capita: Half Weight (~4.17 Points)

-- Trial- & Grand-Jury Participation per Civilian Adult Population: Full Weight (~5.13 Points)
+- Trial- & Grand-Jury Participation per Civilian Adult Population: Double Weight (~16.67 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Department of Veterans Affairs, Defense Manpower Data Center, Corporation for National & Community Service, Peace Corps, Military OneSource, United States Elections Project, Administrative Office of the United States Courts, and Center for Information and Research on Civic Learning & Engagement.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Department of Veterans Affairs, Defense Manpower Data Center, Corporation for National & Community Service, Peace Corps, United Health Foundation, Military OneSource, United States Elections Project, Administrative Office of the United States Courts and The Thomas B. Fordham Institute.